gszabo/aoc-2019/day-18/README.md

 This problem eluded me for a while.
 At first I had a backtrack like recursive algorithm:
 1. make current position the entrance
-2. check what keys are reachable from the current position
+2. check what keys are reachable from the current position (BFS along the corridors, taking into account doors and already obtained keys)
 3. if there is only one key reachable
     1. go there and grab the key
     2. go to step 2
 4. if there are multiple keys reachable
     1. for each key
         1. go there and grab the key
-        2. go to step to and calculate the steps taken to pick up all keys
+        2. go to step 2 and calculate the steps taken to pick up all keys
-    2. choose the best (minimum steps) option and go to step 2
+    2. choose the best (minimum steps) option
+    3. go to step 2

 For the small examples this worked fine, but it did not finish even for the example with 136 steps.
 It has 16 keys, and according to